frederic-perez/AmE-dictionary/data/dictionary.md

 __overhead bins__ (airplane) :two::hammer:
 __overkill__ _v_ _I'll top the bill, I'll overkill._
 __overlay__ _n_
-__overly__ _adv_ :dart::nine: Excessively. _She was a jealous and overly possessive woman._ _Syn_ unduly, excessively, inordinately, too, to too great an extent/degree, immoderately, exceedingly _Well, not to be overly dramatic, but it's one of the scariest unions of all time._ :es: demasiado
+__overly__ _adv_ :dart::nine::m: Excessively. _She was a jealous and overly possessive woman._ _Syn_ unduly, excessively, inordinately, too, to too great an extent/degree, immoderately, exceedingly _Well, not to be overly dramatic, but it's one of the scariest unions of all time._ :es: demasiado
 __overpass__ _n_
 __overripe__ :two::hammer::camera: _An overripe banana._ _An overripe eggplant._
 __overseas__